zeal0u5/ryboureCampaign/Places or Corporations/community hall.md

-This is where [[Lizee]] is getting a alcohol selling license.
+This is where [[Lizee (in jail)]] is getting a alcohol selling license.
 It also has a bulletin board that has not been updated in a while. [[jean]] suggested to go there.